devhe4d/fetch-mate/README.md

 yarn add fetch-mate
 ```

+## Quick Start
-You can use fetch-mate as a single hook to wrap your data source calls and add options like isLoading, isError, onSuccess, and onError, or you could also use fetch-mate as a global store and caching system.
+fetch-mate can act as simple as a single custom hook around your data source with additional options to control your data flow, options like: isLoading, isError, isDone, error and of course the data itself.

-by default fetch-mate doesn't cache anything, its just a simple hook to wrap around your data source:
+by default fetch-mate doesn't cache anything, its just a single hook do its job:

 ```javascript
  const { data, isLoading, error } = useFetchMate({